DTSCode/nimlets/README.md

 Building
 ========

 To build the output artifacts simply run "./build" in the root directory.
-This will install a virtualenv and a number of packages, build some Nim helpers and result in a directory called "output".
+This will install a virtualenv and a number of packages, build some Nim helpers and compile "./snippets/*" to html in a directory called "output".

 Testing
 =======

-To test locally, simply cd into the output directory and run `python -m SimpleHTTPServer`
+To test locally, simply cd into the output directory and run a web server. `python2 -m SimpleHTTPServer` is a good choince since it's simple and probably available.